Remtasya/Rainbow-Deep-Q-Network-Reinforcement-Learning-Bananna-Environment/README.md

 2. The ml-agents package, which can be the installed following the following instructions: https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md

-3. The Bananna Unity enviroment specific to your operating system, which can be found here: https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation.
-After cloning this enviroment download the bananna enviroment appropriate to your operating system, place the Bananna Folder with the root directory, as well as change it's path when loaded at the begining of the notebooks.
+3. The Banana Unity environment specific to your operating system, which can be found here: https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation.
+After cloning this environment download the banana environment appropriate to your operating system, place the Banana Folder with the root directory, and change it's path when loaded at the beginning of the notebooks.

 ## How to run the repository

 ### How to watch a random agent
-To confirm the enviroment is set up correctly I recommend running the random_agent.ipynb notebook to observe a randomly-acting agent.
+To confirm the environment is set up correctly I recommend running the random_agent.ipynb notebook to observe a randomly-acting agent.

 ### How to train an agent
 To run the code from scratch simply open the train_agent.ipynb notebook and run the code.